 According to this article from Mental Health America, one in four Americans describes themselves as “super-stressed.”

-Many of us are trying to do it all – manage an intense workload, personal relationships and responsibilities, and maybe a special interest, too.
-But as we are doing it all, we are becoming increasingly stressed, and this is a problem.
+Many of us try to do it all — manage an intense workload, personal relationships, responsibilities, and perhaps a special interest, too.
+But as we do it all, we become increasingly stressed.
+And this is a problem.

 - Difficulty concentrating